StackExchange/blackbox/README.md

 Back on SECUREHOST, import the pubkey into the repository.

 ```
-$ cd keyrings/live
+$ cd .blackbox
 $ gpg --homedir . --import /tmp/NEWMASTER/pubkey.txt
 ```
 -->

-Back on SECUREHOST, add the new email address to keyrings/live/blackbox-admins.txt:
+Back on SECUREHOST, add the new email address to .blackbox/blackbox-admins.txt:

 ```
 cd /path/to/the/repo